joshtynjala/actionscript-3.0-developers-guide/user-interaction/keyboard-input/using-the-ime-class.md

 <div>

-When you change the conversion mode of the user’s IME, you need to make sure that the code is wrapped in a `try..catch` block, because setting a conversion mode using the `conversionMode` property can throw an error if the IME is unable to set the conversion mode.
+When you change the conversion mode of the user's IME, you need to make sure that the code is wrapped in a `try..catch` block, because setting a conversion mode using the `conversionMode` property can throw an error if the IME is unable to set the conversion mode.
 The following code demonstrates how to use a